dlcmh/ios-circular-transition-animation/README.md

 Create single view application

-Drag 1 additional view controller onto Storyboard
+Drag an additional View Controller onto Storyboard

-Drag a UIImage onto initial view controller
+Drag an Image View onto initial View Controller

 - resize to fill the entire view controller
 - in Size Inspector > Autoresizing, click all constraints to have this image stretch to fill the view and maintain its aspect ratio